KellerFuchs/pwh/HASH_SCHEME.md

 [JSON Schema]: http://json-schema.org/

+## Recommended schemes

-### Recommended schemes — server side
+### Server-side — PBKDF2-SHA256

-We recommend a single KDF server-side: `PBKDF2-SHA256`.
+We recommend a single KDF server-side: PBKDF2-SHA256.
 Its single public parameter is the iteration count.

 As of 2016, the recommended value is 100 000, which allows approximately